EducationalTestingService/rsmtool/doc/config_rsmtool.rst

        - a barplot showing the distributions for both human and machine scores.

     - ``evaluation by group``: Shows barplots with the main evaluation metrics by each of the subgroups specified in the configuration file.

+    - ``pca``: Shows the results of principal components analysis on the processed feature values:

+        - the principal components themselves;
+        - the variances; and
+        - a Scree plot.

     - ``sysinfo``: Shows all Python packages along with versions installed in the current environment while generating the report.